thomvaill/tads-boilerplate/README.md

 ## Contributing

-Pull Requests are welcome!
+Pull Requests are more than welcome!
 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 Development: